michalk-k/Home-Assistant-TimscaleDB/docs/index.md

 * y is the first reading after midnight

 Suppose we want to calculate total energy usage for the day (midnight to midnight).
-With this data, it's impossible to precisely determine:
+With data distributed as in the picture, it's impossible to precisely determine:

 * the energy used between x and midnight
 * the energy used between midnight and y